-- Minimum of 6 years of experience in the repair and maintenance of medical equipment, preferably in a hospital environment.
+- More than five years of experience repairing and maintaining medical equipment, preferably in a hospital environment.

 This position is covered under the collective bargaining agreement between the U-M and the U-M Skilled Trades Union, Inc., which contains and settles all matters with respect to wages, benefits, hours and other terms and conditions of employment.